aridjayarecipes/cutesrecipes.web.app/content/post/2481-simple-way-to-prepare-speedy-banana-bread-with-a-cinnamon-swirl.md

 1. Make ready 1/4 cup brown sugar

 The swirls of cinnamon make it feel extra indulgent, like cinnamon buns in banana bread form.
-It&#39;s perfect on it&#39;s own, or with a dollop of almond or Pour half of the banana batter into the prepared pan.
+It's perfect on it's own, or with a dollop of almond or Pour half of the banana batter into the prepared pan.
 Drizzle half of the cinnamon mixture on top, then swirl it with a toothpick or tip of a knife.
 A vegan and moist banana bread made from bananas, a sweet cinnamon-sugar swirl and crunchy cinnamon crumble.

 <!--inarticleads2-->